 The Uranium Institute sketch below illustrates the arrangement of the graphite, fuel, water pressure tube design with the arrangement of the control rods.

 For additional information on RBMK design, please go to the World Nuclear Association discussion.

 Putting all the information summarized together, the following Argonne National Laboratory diagram illustrates the RBMK design in a more integrated manner and shows the major components numbered as follows:

 The Ignalina plant, one of the latest RBMK reactors built has provided summary information about each of the following areas:

 The International Atomic Energy Agency has sponsored a number of technical reports about RBMK plant safety.
-Available reports may be found by typing rbmk in the search window of the IAEA Publications page.
+Bulletin 381 addresses the RBMK safety program.

-The Pacific Northwest National Laboratory has prepared a number of reports summarizing RBMK safety and the role the Lab has played.
+The Pacific Northwest National Laboratory has prepared a number of reports summarizing RBMK safety and the role the Lab has played over the past 4 years.
 Key pages to check are - INSP Publication Index, Nuclear Safety in Ukraine and Russia (1996), Improving the Safety of Soviet-Designed Nuclear Power Plants - Status Report (Dec.
 1997), Accident Assessment for Chornobyl Reactor Unit 3 from Potential Collapse of Adjacent Building Structures - Overview and Preliminary Conclusions (Feb.1997).

 Copyright © 1996-2005.
 Joseph Gonyeau, P.E..
 The Virtual Nuclear Tourist.
 All rights reserved.
 Revised: March 15, 2001